Tim Reid: Television acting career

-Reid started out on the short-lived The Richard Pryor Show.
-Reid starred as DJ "Venus Flytrap" on the hit CBS sitcom WKRP in Cincinnati, in what is perhaps his best known TV role.
-Reid starred as Lieutenant Marcel Proust "Downtown" Brown (episodes 43-127) on the CBS detective series Simon & Simon.
-In 1988, Reid won an award from Viewers for Quality Television Awards as "Best Actor in a Quality Comedy Series" in Frank's Place.
-In 1988, the same role earned him an Image Award for "Outstanding Lead Actor in a Comedy Series".
+Reid started out on the short-lived The Richard Pryor Show in 1977.
+Reid starred as DJ "Venus Flytrap" on the hit CBS sitcom WKRP in Cincinnati from 1978-1982, in what is perhaps his best known TV role.
+He reprised his role in a 1992 episode of the sequel series The New WKRP in Cincinnati.

+Reid starred as Lieutenant Marcel Proust "Downtown" Brown on the CBS detective series Simon & Simon from 1983-1987.
+In 1988, Reid won an award from Viewers for Quality Television Awards as "Best Actor in a Quality Comedy Series" in CBS comedy Frank's Place (1987-1988).
+In 1988, the same role earned him an Image Award for "Outstanding Lead Actor in a Comedy Series", but the series was short-lived as was his subsequent CBS series Snoops (1989-1990).

 Reid played the adult Mike Hanlon in the 1990 television mini-series adaptation of Stephen King's epic horror novel It.
 He made an appearance as Sgt.
-Ray Bennett of the Seacouver Police Department in three first-season episodes of Highlander: The Series.
-He had a starring role in the series Sister, Sister as Ray Campbell for the entire six-season run.
-On April 13, 2009, Reid appeared opposite former co-star Tamera Mowry on the short-lived ABC Family series Roommates as Mr. Daniels.
-Reid had a recurring role on That '70s Show as William Barnett.
+Ray Bennett of the Seacouver Police Department in three first-season episodes of Highlander: The Series from 1992-1993.
+Reid had a starring role in the series Sister, Sister as Ray Campbell for the entire six-season run from 1994–1999.
+On April 13, 2009, he appeared opposite former Sister, Sister co-star Tamera Mowry on the short-lived ABC Family series Roommates as Mr. Daniels.
+Reid had a recurring role on That '70s Show as William Barnett from 2004 to 2006.

 Directing

 Reid has directed various television programs, as well the 1996 film Once Upon a Time...When We Were Colored, based on a similarly titled memoir by Clifton L. Taulbert.
 Reid directed and adapted a children's TV show called Bobobobs that aired in the late 1980s.
-He is the creator of Stop the Madness, an after-school special video in the fight against drugs recorded on December 11, 1985.
+He is the creator of Stop the Madness, an after-school special video in the fight against drugs, recorded on December 11, 1985.

 New Millennium Studios

 Tim and Daphne Maxwell Reid built New Millennium Studios in 1997.
-Located in Petersburg, Virginia, the 57.4-acre site with its 14,850-square-foot sound studio was both the only Black-owned film studio in the United States since the 1930s, but also one of the largest independent film studios outside of Hollywood.
+Located in Petersburg, Virginia, the 57.4-acre site with its 14,850-square-foot sound studio was both the only Black-owned film studio in the United States since the 1930s, and also one of the largest independent film studios outside of Hollywood.

 New Millennium Studios was used in dozens of movie and television productions, including scenes from the 2001 film Hearts in Atlantis of the Stephen King book of the same name; parts of 2000's The Contender and elements of Steven Spielberg's 2012 film Lincoln were all shot there.
 The Reids also produced feature films of their own.

 Due to "a lack of incentives in the state" to bring film production to Virginia, the Reids sold the property in March 2015 for $1.475 million to Four Square Property Management LLC, a company formed by Four Square Industrial Constructors, based in Chester, Virginia.